 Early-stage gum disease is often treatable with an effective cleaning method known as “scaling and root planing”.
 With the help of an ultrasonic cleaning implement, plaque and tartar are eliminated from problem areas that hygienist’s standard tools cannot get to.
 The most common areas are beneath the gum line and around the root.
 Once the cleaning is complete, your Goose Creek dentist will smooth out—or plane—the surface of the tooth in order to create better conditions for gum reattachment.

 Equally as important as the procedure itself is maintaining good oral hygiene afterward.
-Flossing and brushing twice daily with fluoride toothpaste, avoiding sugary foods, giving up tobacco, and making sure see Dr. Barganier or Dr. Bale twice a year for cleanings and checkups may be all that is necessary to stay gum disease-free for the rest of your life.
+Flossing and brushing twice daily with fluoride toothpaste, avoiding sugary foods, giving up tobacco, and making sure see Dr. Barganier, Dr. Bale or Dr. Zuffi twice a year for cleanings and checkups may be all that is necessary to stay gum disease-free for the rest of your life.
 However, neglecting your oral health with almost certainly lead to more gum disease, and surgery may be necessary for severe cases.

 If a scaling and root planning treatment doesn’t do the trick, don’t give up hope!
 There are plenty of surgical treatments designed for severe cases of periodontal disease.
 There is almost always a chance to restore your oral health and get back your shining smile.
 Here are a few types of periodontal surgery: